ojousima/node-red/README.md

 *RAWv2*

-adds txPower, movementCounter, sequenceCounter, and macAddress.
+adds txPower, movementCounter, and sequenceCounter.
 Units are:
  - txPower: dB
  - movementCounter: incremented rolling number with movement
  - sequenceCounter: incremented sequence counter
- - macAddress: mac address of device

 Currently version 0.1.0, i.e. alpha-quality.
 All comments and suggestions are welcome, please open pull-requests (and comment that BSD-3 is ok) if you want to contribute.
 Suggestions for improvement can be given as github issues.